NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 ![Field installation prototype in the lab](Documentation/images/FieldInstallation_LabPrototype_orig2019-09-09_20200501.jpg)

-***Lab mock-up of field installation for LiDAR Lite.*** The boxes at right contain [Northern Widget Margay](https://github.com/NorthernWidget-Skunkworks/Project-Margay) data loggers with a single cable gland to connect to the Symbiont box.
+***Lab mock-up of field installation for LiDAR Lite.*** *The boxes at right contain [Northern Widget Margay](https://github.com/NorthernWidget-Skunkworks/Project-Margay) data loggers with a single cable gland to connect to the Symbiont box.
 The two posts next to them provide examples of how to connect the 3/4" EMT conduit to some fixed point in the environment, either the side of a flat(ish) wall (right) -- though the brackets aren't necessary or even always good, since we can bolt right through the pipe -- or to a flat(ish) surface using a floor flange.
 We drilled holes through the conduit to attach 1/4" eye bolts (1/4"-20, 1.5" long) using nuts, lock washers, and washers, to the conduit.
 These eye bolts then held turnbuckles to which we attached cables (lower left).
 The other end of the cables can be attached via sleeve or wedge anchors to rock, or to other sturdy structures.
-The LiDAR Lite + Symbiont is in the upper left corner, albeit attached in a way that would have it looking up... unless it were attached to the end of the 90-degree bend.
+The LiDAR Lite + Symbiont is in the upper left corner, albeit attached in a way that would have it looking up... unless it were attached to the end of the 90-degree bend.*

 ### Mast construction

 #### Supplies

 * 3/4" EMT rigid conduit
+  * Straight: main mast
+  * 90-degree bend
+  * 45-degree bend
 * 3/4" Conduit screw-down connectors (to join multiple pieces of conduit)
 * 3/4" Conduit-to-threaded connectors (to link smooth conduit to threaded 3/4" plumbing, needed only if you use a floor flange)
 * Floor flange (1, if you want to attach to a flat surface)